Michigan Militia: Organization

-At its peak in the mid-1990s, the Michigan Militia Corps claimed to have 10,000 members, although its membership is estimated to be several hundred today.
+At its peak in the mid-1990s, the Michigan Militia Corps claimed to have 10,000 members, although its membership was estimated to be several hundred by 2010.
 The Militia's main areas of focus are paramilitary training and emergency response.
 They are also involved in search and rescue, community preparedness and disaster relief.
 In some brigades, participating in paramilitary training is not a requirement for membership.

 History

 Origin

 The Michigan Militia Corps (MMC) were founded in 1994 by Norman "Norm" Olson, a former US Air Force non-commissioned officer from Alanson, Michigan.

 The early meetings of the Michigan militia were attended by Timothy McVeigh and Terry Nichols before they carried out the Oklahoma City bombing on April 19, 1995, which drew media attention to the organization.
 Olson published a press release blaming the Japanese for the bombing, supposedly in retaliation for a clandestine US-sponsored gas attack in the Tokyo subway system.
 The leadership of the MMC forced Olson to resign one month after the bombing.

-On June 15, 1995, he testified before the United States Senate Subcommittee on Terrorism along with militia leaders from other states.
-Olson's opening statement included the following words:Not only does the Constitution specifically allow the formation of a Federal Army, it also recognizes the inherent right of the people to form militia.
+On June 15, 1995, Olson testified before the United States Senate Subcommittee on Terrorism along with militia leaders from other states.
+His opening statement included the following words:Not only does the Constitution specifically allow the formation of a Federal Army, it also recognizes the inherent right of the people to form militia.
 Further, it recognizes that the citizen and his personal armaments are the foundation of the militia.

 Leadership conflicts

 Following his resignation, Olson continued to be involved with the militia, although he increasingly criticized the group for being "too moderate".
 Olson sought to regain his position as the leader of the MMC, but lost in July 1995 an electoral contest against Lynn Van Huizen, a US Army veteran who saw service in Vietnam.
 Following this defeat, Olson founded his own militia, the Northern Michigan Regional Militia, in order to "resurrect and re-energize what the militia initially was".
 In response, Van Huizen distanced himself from Olson, stating that the group rejected his "radical views".

-On February 15, 1998, a dissident faction challenged the leadership of Van Huizen and Tom Wayne, the Chief of Staff for the Michigan Militia, mainly due to Van Huizen and Wayne's project of expanding the powers of the state command.
-On March 15, the breakaway group elected Joe Pilchak, a draftsman from Genesee County, as their state commander.
+On February 15, 1998 a dissident faction challenged the leadership of Van Huizen and Tom Wayne, the Chief of Staff for the Michigan Militia, mainly due to Van Huizen and Wayne's project of expanding the powers of the state command.
+On March 15 the breakaway group elected Joe Pilchak, a draftsman from Genesee County, as their state commander.
 Van Huizen and Wayne continued to hold the constitutionalist faction of the MMC – named the Michigan Militia Wolverines – in the western part of Michigan, although Pilchak's "millennial" wing has proven stronger in the eastern part of the state.
 In the years that followed the Oklahoma City bombing, however, the Michigan Militia's Corps membership slowly declined.

-Twenty-first century

-On May 12, 2020, the Michigan Militia helped a barbershop reopen as the owner was defying the governor's orders of closure for non-essential businesses during the COVID-19 pandemic.
-The barbershop's re-opening featured Confederate flags, Donald Trump hats, and rifles.